Is Sports Betting Legal in Minnesota?

 The online sportsbook itself is clean and modern with a classic look to the application and desktop site.
 There are loads of wagers, including a bunch of international bets.
 The support is great, offering phone, live chat, and email options.
 The only complaint has to be the lack of consistent ongoing promotions like you see on other sportsbooks.

-Caesars offers the best signup offer in the United States with a $5,000 risk-free first bet for new users.
+Caesars offers the best signup offer in the United States with a $1,250 first bet on Caesars.
 You can use the promo code “LINEUPSRF” to access this offer.
 Minnesota will likely receive a similar offer and it makes Caesars an even more enticing option for bettors.

 BetRivers, formally known as SugarHouse, is becoming one of the go-to sportsbooks for the United States market.
 In Illinois, BetRivers leads all sportsbooks in terms of market size, and its sports betting platform is a fan favorite.